kirubarajan/blog/src/pages/decoding/index.md

 for an entire sequence is thereby also **NP-Hard** since they are equivalent problems.
 As a result, solving our little text decoding problem in polynomial time could net you [one million dollars](https://en.wikipedia.org/wiki/Millennium_Prize_Problemshttps://en.wikipedia.org/wiki/Millennium_Prize_Problems)!
 People have tried to do this for a long time with little luck, so let's look into **approximating** this problem instead.

 ## Approaches
+There are a lot of ways to approximate the task of generating natural language.
+I really like the paper [The Curious Case of Neural Text *De*Generation](https://arxiv.org/pdf/1904.09751.pdf), which introduces **Top-P Sampling** and reflects on previous approaches.

 ### Greedy Decoding
 Our first and most intuitive approximation is known as **Greedy Decoding**, where we take the **most probable word** over a vocabulary $V$ for a context $c$ as the next word.